Sober Recovery is ‘Hip’ In 2019

 Intervention, Medical Detox, Holistic Rehab, Relapse Prevention, Aftercare

-New Start Recovery Solutions is located in San Jose in the heart of the Bay Area.
+New Start Recovery Solutions is located in the East Bay Area; and Oroville, Bangor and Los Molinos.
 We have affordable, confidential and effective addiction rehab.

-Serving Silicon Valley and the Bay Area – New Start Recovery Solutions provides professional intervention, medical detox and addiction recovery in the cities of Palo Alto, Mountain View, Los Altos, Los Altos Hills, Stanford, Menlo Park and surrounding areas.
+Serving the Bay Area, East Bay, Silicon Valley and Northern California – New Start Recovery Solutions provides professional intervention, medical detox and addiction recovery in the cities of Palo Alto, Mountain View, Los Altos, Los Altos Hills, Stanford, Menlo Park, Concord and surrounding areas.

-Need Help with Alcohol or Substance Abuse in Silicon Valley?
+Need Help with Alcohol or Substance Abuse in the Bay Area?

 If you or your family are experiencing the effects of addiction – it is time to take the necessary steps to get help.

-New Start Recovery Solutions can help you with alcoholism and drug rehab in most areas of the U.S.
+New Start Recovery Solutions can help you with alcoholism and drug rehab.

 Your Life Awaits – Make a New Start Now